BelgianBiodiversityPlatform/meuh/README.rst

 It has the following design goals:

-- To be extensible and allow development of new test mechanisms.
+- To be extensible and allow development of new assessment mechanisms by writing a simple Python class.
-- To be UI-independent easiy to integrate in a wide range of data flows: it's currently implemented as a command-line tool but should be easily integrable into web/GUI based tools.
+- To be UI-independent easiy to integrate in a wide range of data flows: command-line tool, web site/services, GUI, batch processing, ...
-- To provide human-friendly and machine-friendly output.
+- Easily extensible output formats (currently JSON for machines and HTML for human beings)
 - To support large data volumes.

 Status